-This project will improve the information on the status of breeding ospreys in the Kootenay Lake area.
-The project will also contribute to engaging and educating Basin residents and catalyzing them to be active stewards of Kootenay Lake.
+This project will improve information on the status of breeding ospreys in the Kootenay Lake area.
+The project will also contribute to engaging and educating locals and catalyzing them to be active stewards of Kootenay Lake.

-For the last 18 years, volunteers have monitored breeding Ospreys annually from Balfour to Waneta.
-The Kootenay Lake Osprey Nest Monitoring project would complement this existing monitoring effort by:
+The project supports and expands upon a citizen-science initiative that has been running for 18 years to monitor breeding Ospreys from Balfour to Waneta.
+The Kootenay Lake Osprey Nest Monitoring project complements this existing monitoring effort by:

 Assembling results from all study areas into an annual report with results going to the BC Nest Records Scheme, provincial Species Inventory Database and to Project NestWatch.